weizmannk/EarthOrbitPlan/docs/index.rst

-EarthOrbitPlan is an educational framework that introduces students and researchers to an end-to-end workflow for simulating compact binary coalescences (:term:`CBC`), from the  detection of gravitational-wave events by the `International Gravitational-wave Network <https://emfollow.docs.ligo.org/userguide/>`_ (:term:`IGWN`) to the preparation of electromagnetic follow-up observation plans using the :math:`\mathrm{M^4OPT}` toolkit.
-These follow-up campaigns span a wide range of facilities, from Far-UV instruments such as UVEX, to Near-UV missions like UVEX and ULTRASAT, and optical surveys including ZTF and Rubin.
+EarthOrbitPlan is an educational framework that introduces students and researchers to an end-to-end workflow for simulating compact binary coalescences (:term:`CBC`), from the  detection of gravitational-wave events by the `International Gravitational-wave Network <https://emfollow.docs.ligo.org/userguide/>`_ (:term:`IGWN`) to the preparation of electromagnetic follow-up observation plans using both **tilepy** and the  :math:`\mathrm{M^4OPT}` toolkit.
+These follow-up campaigns span a wide range of facilities, from gamma-ray burst (:term:`GRB`) observatories such as  `H.E.S.S. <https://www.mpi-hd.mpg.de/hfm/HESS/>`_ and `Cherenkov Telescope Array (CTA) <https://www.cta-observatory.org/>`_, Far-UV instruments such as UVEX, to Near-UV missions like UVEX and ULTRASAT, and optical surveys including ZTF and Rubin.

 .. seealso::